 Tastes too buttery

-Make Ahead Direction:
+Make Ahead Tips:

-- On the counter: It’s ok to keep Swiss meringue buttercream at room temperature for overnight.
+- On the counter: It’s ok to keep Swiss meringue buttercream at room temperature overnight.
 (It has enough sugar and fat to keep it from spoiling!)

 - Refrigerator: You can refrigerate this buttercream in an airtight container for up to 2 weeks.